hyperoslo/playbook/WORKING_REMOTE.md

 No need to rely on someone to call you if you're remote, then; just join the meeting yourself!

+Once you're in a meeting, try to think about where you sit relative to microphones and cameras.
+Sit close to the microphone and camera.
+Properly hearing and seeing all the people in a meeting is a bigger deal than you'd think!

+Oh, and remove objects that might cause loud noises through the microphone.
+For example, metal rings and bracelets sound really painful if you acidentally scratch them against something close to the microphone.

+You can also consider having an all-virtual meeting, where everyone has their own camera and microphone.
+That's particularly good for discussing something visual like design changes over a shared screen.

 ### Tools that remove collaboration barriers

 *This section will focus on tools we can use to remove